kihonhappo/TensorFlow/README.md

 # Future Work

-* Fix the preditions function Troubleshoot
+* Fix the preditions function problem.
+The predictions, 30% data set, seems to be off but the training 70% data set looks to be correct.
 * Add Commodities, Exchange Rates, Digital Exchange
 * Create model modifiers like geo-politics and economic indicators
 * Add an investor risk aversion assessment tool - this could help minimize the investor "buyers Remorse"